yanxi-chen/Trinity-RFT/examples/ppo_countdown_exp_replay/README.md

   * `priority_fn_args`: additional args for the priority function
 * `synchronizer.sync_style`: set to `dynamic_by_explorer`, which allows the trainer to run more training steps as long as the priority queue buffer is non-empty

-The particular priority function used in this example is named `linear_decay_use_count_control_randomization`.
+The priority function used in this example is named `linear_decay_use_count_control_randomization`.
-The logic of this function is:
+The logic behind it:
-* Priority score is calculated as `model_version - decay * use_count`, i.e., fresher and less frequently used samples are assigned higher priority;
+* Priority score is calculated as `model_version - decay * use_count`, i.e., fresher and less used samples are prioritized;
 * If `sigma` is non-zero, priority score is further perturbed by random Gaussian noise with standard deviation `sigma`;
 * A retrieved sample will be put back into the buffer if and only if its use count has not exceeded `use_count_limit`.